DrKrar/GeoEfficiency.jl/README.md

 **see also: `geoEff()`, `calcN()`, `batch()`**

 ## Unit Test
-In scientific calculation, calculation accuracy and being error free is a highly demanded objective.
+Being error free and accuracy is a highly demanded objective in scientific calculation.
 Thus, the package is extensively tested method-wise in each supported operating system.
-Operating system fully supported include Windows, Linus, Apple OSx.
+Operating system fully supported includes Windows, Linus, Apple OSx.

-After installing the package can be tested in your own system by typing the following into the REPL prompt.
+After installing, the package can be tested in your own system by typing the following into the REPL prompt.
 ```julia
 julia> using Test, Pkg
 julia> Pkg.test("GeoEfficiency")